top of page

 Scheduled Meetings

-This semester, TES plans to host the following workshops to help students prepare for research:
+This Spring semester, TES plans to host workshops to help students prepare for research.
+Past events are:

 • “How to Read Research”